SSIvanov19/fire-department-2021/README.md

 > Our website systematizes, organizes and facilitates the work of the workers in the Fire Department and gives the citizens access to useful information.

+---

+## 🛠Technologies

+> The technologies we used for our work are: Microsoft Teams for communication, Git and GitHub for code storage and teamwork on the code, Visual Studio Code for creating the code, Microsoft PowerPoint for preparing the presentation and Microsoft Word for preparing the documentation.

+---